jivanpal/drat/README.md

 Copies of various versions of this spec are included in the `spec` directory for archival purposes, particularly in case the online version of the document changes.

-Currently, all of Drat's commands (except `modify`, which should not currently fit for use) operate in a read-only fashion, as they are intended to be used in situations involving data recovery or data forensics.
+Currently, all of Drat's commands (except `modify`, which is currently  diabled as it is not fit for use) operate in a read-only fashion, as they are intended to be used in situations involving data recovery or data forensics.

 ## Build instructions